It always bother me to bring a big full size guitar whenever I go places.

 - Mahogany truss rod adjustable neck

-- Rosewood neck and bridge
+- Rosewood fret board and bridge

 - Graphtech NuBone saddle and bone nut